dxps/zig_playground/zaps/zap_hello/readme.md

 Use the standard `zig build run` to start it.

-For a better development experience, you can:
+For a better development experience (have the app restarted on code changes), you can:

 -   install [air](https://github.com/air-verse/air) and
--   use `./run-dev.sh` to start the app and have it restarted on detected changes
+-   use `./run-dev.sh` to start the app

 <br/>